patelashutosh/wikipedia-clickstream-analysis/README.md

         cd spark-3.1.2-bin-hadoop3.2
         ```
 4. Setup Node.js

+   Checkout this git repo.
     ```bash
-    # Open a new terminal and go to node directory
+    # Open a new terminal and go to node directory of this git repo
     cd node

     # Install dependencies as specified in package.json